georich/store-rest-api/README.rst

  - Nginx was installed, firewall was activated and rules added for nginx and ssh.
  - Conf params were added to nginx, some files and folders were created to hold relevant files.
  - Repository cloned to the server and a virtualenv setup with required packages installed.
+ - uWSGI setup, a service was created using systemctl and uwsgi.ini was adjusted.